-The mini-lift is a good choice for those in their 40s (or even late 30s) to early 50s, who have begun to develop jowls and want to give their jawline a boost.
+The mini-lift is a good choice for those in their 40s (or even late 30s) to early 50s, who have begun to develop jowls and want to refine their jawline.
 The mini-lift does not address the neck.
 It is a way to “reinvent” yourself just enough to look younger but still entirely natural.
-As such, it can help keep you looking younger longer, putting off any future need for a more extensive facelift.
+As such, it can help keep you looking younger for longer, possibly eliminating the need for a more extensive facelift.

 Deep Plane Facelift